 Although Amazon Echo and Google Home are dominant user interfaces for home energy management, these applications must generally be combined with a hub such as Samsung SmartThings and any number of individual devices (Saul-Rinaldi and Bunnen 2018).
 A recent study by PG&E (Ford, et al. 2017) discovered that over 40 percent of HEMS technologies disappeared from the market during the three years since the previous version of the study, highlighting the rapid change in the industry.
-In addition, manufacturer stakeholders interviewed by the Statewide CASE Team have expressed plans to both provide complete systems, and provide components to systems that will be marketed by other companies.
-This diversity of products and the emerging nature of the HEMS market make it challenging to define and characterize HEMS attributes, costs and energy savings potential.
+In addition, manufacturer stakeholders interviewed by the Statewide CASE Team have expressed plans to provide both complete systems and components of systems that will be marketed by other companies.
+This diversity of products and the emerging nature of the HEMS market make it challenging to define and characterize HEMS attributes, costs, and energy savings potential.

 A recent study of 1414 consumers by See Change Institute indicated that 21 percent owned at least one HEMS product.
-Market penetration for specific categories included 14 percent smart thermostats, 12 percent smart appliances, 7 percent plug load controls, and 5 percent lighting controls (Karlin, Better Buildings Peer Exchange: Getting Smarter Every Day: Leveraging Smart Home Technologies to Advance Home Performance Projects 2019).
-A similar study by CLEAResult determined that approximately 32 percent of households had products that could be controlled by a smartphone, and 18 percent had a home automation device (most commonly smart thermostats, cameras/video doorbells, and smart lighting) (Kemper 2019).
+Market penetration for specific categories included 14 percent smart thermostats, 12 percent smart appliances, 7 percent plug load controls, and 5 percent lighting controls (Karlin 2019).
+A similar study by CLEAResult determined that approximately 32 percent of households had products that could be controlled by a smartphone, and 18 percent had a home automation device (most commonly smart thermostats, cameras/video doorbells, and smart lighting) (Kemper

+2019).
 Other types of metering devices provide circuit level readings and can even use Non-Intrusive Load Monitoring (NILM) algorithms to disaggregate end-uses based on their transient electricity draws.

 These studies predate the creation of the ENERGY STAR SHEMS certification process, and it is unlikely that many existing systems would fully comply with the SHEMS criteria.
 However, several manufacturers have confirmed to the Statewide team that they are working to develop ENERGY STAR certified systems, or components that will be included in systems certified by other manufacturers.
-For this reason, we have developed proposed code language that leverages ENERGY STAR SHEMS eligibility criteria to the extent possible, while avoiding a requirement for ENERGY STAR certification, which would be inappropriate in Title 24.
+For this reason, the Statewide CASE Team developed proposed code language that leverages ENERGY STAR SHEMS eligibility criteria to the extent possible, while avoiding a requirement for ENERGY STAR certification, which would be inappropriate in Title 24.